Mystical Sanctuary Guide

 Safe Listening Guide

 Long sessions can be calming, but volume still matters.
-This guide gives visitors a simple way to think about hearing protection while using music, headphones, or sleep soundscapes.
+This guide gives you a simple way to think about hearing protection while using music, headphones, or sleep soundscapes.

 Core listening rules